flaviogrando/ATPmanager/README.md

 # ATPmanager
-This code was used to generate tens of thousand simulations used in the submitted article:
+This code was used to generate tens of thousand simulations used in:

+ GRANDO, F. L., LAZZARETTI, A. E., MORETO, M., LOPES, H. S.; "Fault Classification in Power Distribution Systems using PMU Data and Machine Learning".
+Presented in: 2019 20th International Conference on Intelligent System Application to Power Systems (ISAP).
+Available in: https://ieeexplore.ieee.org/document/9065966.

  GRANDO, F. L., LAZZARETTI, A. E., MORETO, M.; "The Impact of PMU Data Quality on Event Classification in Distribution Systems".
 Subjected to IEEE Transactions on Smart Grid in March 2021 (UNDER REVIEW).

-IMPORTANT: The codes and procedures for this study will be released with the publication.
+IMPORTANT: The codes and procedures for this study will be released with the publication of this last paper.

 # What is ATPmanager?